 - Anything that may be used as a weapon

 - Dickheads: They're no fun, leave them at home.

 What Kind of Cameras & Recording Devices Can I Bring With Me?

 No professional cameras (read: cameras with detachable lenses) are permitted without formal media accreditation.
 Likewise no audio or film recording equipment (including GoPros) can be brought into the Festival.
 Standard for most events, please respect our artists.

-Volunteer applications will open closer to the event.
+Volunteer applications are now closed for 2017.
 If you have any questions please email us at email@example.com